 Why we clean water mains

-Water main cleaning ensures customers receive the freshest water possible.
-Cleaning removes buildup of natural minerals such as iron and manganese.
-This reduces the chance that water will become discoloured.
+Water main cleaning ensures you get the freshest water possible from your tap.
+Cleaning removes the buildup of natural minerals including iron and manganese and reduces the chance that water will be discoloured.

 For more information